 Within both the academic and third sector literature concern is expressed about the impact of reporting requirements introduced as part of contractual arrangements.
 At the centre of these shortcomings is the narrowing of the role of non-government organisations to that of 'provider', denying their legitimacy as bodies with broader roles to identify needs and reflect the views of disadvantaged groups and the wider community more generally.
 The third sector sees governments as applying market concepts and models opportunistically and inconsistently, drawing on earlier models when it suits and funding only a 'contribution' to the costs of activities while imposing excessive demands for accountability.
-There is a strongly felt view that the drive for reform in community services has given too little recognition to the negative impacts of reform on community organisations.
+There is a strongly felt view that the drive for reform in community organisations.
 Among the harmful impacts cited are: